mwdossantos/portfolio/docs/week-19.md

 ### Hydrate the front end

 Now using that middleman file, that contains all of my queries and helper functions, I can start loading in the data into the Next.js front end.
 Luckily Next.js has data fetching functions ready to be used for this exact use case.
-Called `getStaticProps()`, it allows me to fetch data at build time using the feting functions from the middleman file.
+Called `getStaticProps()`, it allows me to fetch data at build time using the fetching functions from the middleman file.

 Let's take a look at the file `mattSprint1.js`, and see what this looks like: